More vehicles of Russian peacekeepers freely pass along Azerbaijani Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 24.
-Eleven more vehicles of the Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 25.
+Convoy of 19 supply vehicles of the Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the peaceful protest area, and there are no obstacles for them.